Agni IPS

 Agni IPS is a 1997 Indian Kannada-language action film directed by Anand P. Raju, written by R. Selvaraj and produced by Rockline Venkatesh.
 The film stars Saikumar and Ranjitha, with B. Saroja Devi playing a supporting role.
 The film has musical score by Ram Chakravarthy, and the cinematography was by J. G. Krishna.

 Plot

-Agni is an honest and short-tempered cop, who clashes with Kotwal, a dangerous gangster.
+Agni is an honest but short-tempered cop, who clashes with Kotwal, a dangerous gangster.
 While clearing a riot created by Kotwal on the streets, Agni loses his friend Baasha Khan.
-Agni marries Ranjitha after being stalked and troubled by her.
+Agni marries Sneha after being stalked and troubled by her.
 The three students Raghupathi, Raghava, and Rajaram, who are responsible for ruining the college, are arrested by Agni.

-Kotwal and a corrupt politician create a lot of troubles in which Baasha Khan's mother gets killed, and Ranjitha suffers a miscarriage, which leads to divorcing Agni by blaming him for the mess.
-In the end, Ranjitha and the lawyer gets kidnapped, where Agni saves them and kills Kotwal.
+Kotwal and a corrupt politician create a lot of troubles in which Baasha Khan's mother gets killed, and Sneha suffers a miscarriage, which leads to divorcing Agni by blaming him for the mess.
+In the end, Sneha and the lawyer gets kidnapped, where Agni saves them and kills Kotwal.